bozheng-hit/xTune/README.md

 Our experiments were conducted on 32GB V100.
 Reduce `per_gpu_train_batch_size` while increase `gradient_accumulation_steps`, or use multi-gpu if needed.

-The complete stabletune is consisted of a two-stage training process.
+The complete stabletune consists of a two-stage training process.

 ### Translate-Train-All Setting